PerezHz/HORIZONS.jl/README.md

 ## Installation

-Currently, `HORIZONS.jl` is an unregistered Julia package.
-It may be installed from the Julia REPL via [`Pkg.clone`](https://docs.julialang.org/en/release-0.4/manual/packages/#installing-unregistered-packages).
+`HORIZONS.jl` is a registered Julia package and may be installed from the Julia REPL doing `Pkg.add("HORIZONS")`.

 ## Usage examples